How To Become An Astronaut

 By Dr Priscilla J S Selvaraj

 It was a giant leap for mankind when Neil Armstrong first stepped on the moon, on July 20, 1969.
 Fifteen years later, Rakesh Sharma's space odyssey made him the first Indian to become orbit-bound.
-Today, exploring the vast infinity of space means a little more than a hop, skip and jump.
+Today, exploring the vast infinity out there means a little more than a hop, skip and jump.
 So why don't you encourage your child to become an astronaut?

-Dr M Annadurai, Director ISAC (*ISRO Satellite Centre), Bengaluru, who was the programme director for Chandrayaan and Mangalyaan missions states that, "A graduation in basic science and engineering will help your child understand and acquire the skill-sets required to become an astronaut."
+*Dr Mylswamy Annadurai, former Director ISAC (ISRO Satellite Centre), Bangalore, who was the programme director for Chandrayaan – 1 and Mangalyaan missions states that, "A graduation in basic science and engineering will help your child understand and acquire the skill-sets required to become an astronaut."

 As far as knowledge of flying is concerned, Dr Annadurai says, "It is not a must but it will certainly help in early adoption to space travel."
 So, your child may enrol in a flying school and obtain a pilot’s license after meeting the age norms required for flying.
 Your child can also opt to join the Air Force, become a test pilot and then enrol for training to become an astronaut.
 For, Dr Annadurai feels that it would certainly be an advantage for your child to be an Air Force pilot.